 One part of your book that’s easy to overlook when you first start publishing is your author bio.
-You usually see the author’s bio on the back dust jacket flap of print books: it’s that little blurb that tells the reader a little bit about the author as a person.
+You usually see the author’s bio on the back dust jacket flap of print books or at the end of most Kindle and paperback books.
+It’s that little blurb that tells the reader a little bit about the author as a person.

 A memorable author bio is really important because it connects you—your name, image, and brand—to your work.

 As you continue to self-publish, a quality author bio will help readers become more invested in reading more of your work and following your writing.

 Here are five steps that will help you write a standout author bio for your self-published books![Affiliate Disclaimer: Some links throughout this website are affiliate links that reward us for sending you their way, at no additional cost to you — if you prefer not to click them, just Google the name of the site]. : )